Free CPG-backed scan for AI-built products

 Sample report

-Boardroom-readable summary, implementation-ready evidence.
+Boardroom-readable summary, developer-grade proof.

 Open sample report